 In this below section, we shall explain why an app development agency usually prefers to use the Flutter framework for hybrid applications.

 - Even though hybrid applications were once restricted to the mobile, Flutter has diversified the concept.
-Now, you can develop an application for web and mobile, Mac OS and Windows, and so on after you hire Flutter developers.
+Now, you can develop an application for web and mobile, Mac OS and Windows, and so on after you hire best Flutter developers.

 - Flutter comes with outstanding widgets that will help you introduce customization and come up with the perfect application that will meet all your needs.